 Understanding Attention Deficit Hyperactivity Disorder (ADHD)

-Attention Deficit Hyperactivity Disorder (ADHD) is another prevalent neurodevelopmental condition that affects children, characterized by patterns of inattention, hyperactivity, and impulsivity that are inappropriate for a child’s developmental level.
+Attention Deficit Hyperactivity Disorder (ADHD) is another prevalent neurodevelopmental condition that affects children, characterised by patterns of inattention, hyperactivity, and impulsivity that are inappropriate for a child’s developmental level.

 Here are the key aspects of ADHD:

-- Symptoms of Inattention: These include difficulty sustaining attention, poor organization, and frequent forgetfulness in daily activities.
+- Symptoms of Inattention include difficulty sustaining attention, poor organisation, and frequent forgetfulness in daily activities.

 - Hyperactivity and Impulsivity: Symptoms manifest as excessive fidgeting, talking, and an inability to remain seated or quiet when expected.